This article describes the process of setting up and maintaining a Datto Private Node.

 - Press CTRL+X to exit the editor.

-- Next, run this command to restart the networking interfaces on the device:
+- Run this command to restart the networking interfaces on the device:

-- Then, force the device to connect to Datto's servers:
+- Force the device to connect to Datto's servers:

 - Provide the public IP address for the node to Datto Technical Support, so that we can update our database.

-- A Datto technician will verify access from our end, and our Cloud Operations Team will verify that the device is ready to accept client devices.
+- A Datto technician will verify access, and the Datto Cloud Operations Team will verify that the device is ready to accept client devices.

 - Contact Technical Support to have Cloud Support run a final Server Configuration task.